laravel/vapor-docs/1.0/resources/queues.md

             - 'composer install --no-dev'
 ```

 When using multiple custom queues, the `queue-concurrency` option defines the maximum concurrency per queue.
-As an example, using a `queue-concurrency` with the value 100 and two custom queues, the total maximum concurrency will be 200.
+For example, if you were to define two custom queues and a `queue-concurrency` of 100 the total maximum concurrency will be 200.

 ## Queue Visibility Timeout